NULabNortheastern/digitalassignmentshowcase/data-visualization/su25-beerits-engw3304-canva/README.md

 * Understand the design process of creating one pagers

-* Learn Canva terminology and understand design option on Canva to help display data
+* Learn Canva terminology and understand design options on Canva to help display research

-* Understand how design choices impact accessibility of data visualizations
+* Understand how design choices impact accessibility of research

 <h2>Materials for Module</h2>